Intermodal shipping adds capacity, reduces transportation spend and contributes to your sustainability initiatives.

 Intermodal carriers, both rail and drayage, rely on efficiency to provide cost-savings.

-Railroads: Multiple daily trains bring hundreds of containers into an intermodal ramp, adding to the hundreds already on-site.
+Multiple daily trains bring hundreds of containers into an intermodal ramp, adding to the hundreds already on-site.
 To provide reliable service, intermodal ramps need to keep their equipment—containers, chassis and trains—turning quickly.

 To incentivize maximum operational efficiency from shippers and carriers, railroads use storage fees to get newly arrived, loaded containers out for delivery as soon as possible.

-Drayage Carriers: most drayage drivers make multiple pick ups and deliveries per day and are on a very tight schedule.
+Most drayage drivers make multiple pick ups and deliveries per day and are on a very tight schedule.
 Therefore, they are more likely to charge for anything that causes a delay.

 Intermodal is a full truckload conversion product with many benefits including added capacity and reduced cost, but there are a few core differences every shipper should understand.